Determine

-Determine (April 7, 1951 – September 27, 1972), was an American Thoroughbred race horse.
-In a racing career which lasted from 1953 through 1955, the California-trained colt ran forty-four times and won eighteen races.
+Determine (April 7, 1951 – September 27, 1972) was an American Thoroughbred racehorse.
+In a racing career from 1953 through 1955, the California-trained colt ran forty-four times and won eighteen races.
 His best season was 1954 when he became the first gray horse to win the Kentucky Derby.

 Background

-Determine was sired by the British stallion Alibhai a son of the 1933 Epsom Derby and St. Leger Stakes winner Hyperion.
+Determine was sired by the British stallion Alibhai, a son of the 1933 Epsom Derby and St. Leger Stakes winner Hyperion.
 Alibhai's other progeny included Your Host and Flower Bowl.
 Determine's dam was Koubis, born with a cleft palate.
 Her breeder, Dr. Eslie Asbury, used specially designed instruments to repair her palate in a unique operation, but she was never raced.
 Koubis was a granddaughter of the mare Swing On, the dam of Seabiscuit, and was also related to Equipoise and Intentionally.

 Bred to Alibhai, Koubis produced a colt so small that the man who bought him for $12,000, a California automobile dealer named Andrew J. Crevolin, said he "…must have been standing in a hole when he inspected the colt."
-His breeder offered to take him back, but Crevolin refused, explaining that he might be letting a Kentucky Derby winner get away.
+His breeder offered to take him back, but Crevolin refused, explaining that he might let a Kentucky Derby winner get away.
 The colt was sent into training with William Molter in California.

 Determine, a soft gray in color, grew to a little over fifteen hands and never weighed more than 900 pounds.
-At the time of his Derby win he was described in the press as being a "pint-sized colt" and "a little package of dynamite".
+At the time of his Derby win, he was described in the press as being a "pint-sized colt" and "a little package of dynamite."